-1. Analysis of the heat transfer process that occurs in the shell and tube heat exchanger, 2. calculating the comparison of the influence of various mass flow velocities on the temperature of the hot water outlet on the tube
+- 1. Analysis of the heat transfer process that occurs in the shell and tube heat exchanger, - 2. calculating the comparison of the influence of various mass flow velocities on the temperature of the hot water outlet on the tube

-1.7 Methodology of the study:
+1.7 Methodology of the Study:

-- Creating an idea for Design and construction of water heat exchange.
-And designing a block diagram & circuit diagram to know which components need to construct it. - Collecting the all components and hardware device to controlled the system. - Assembling the whole block in a board and finally run the system & checking.
+- Creating an idea for design and construction of water heat exchanger and designing a block diagram and circuit diagram to know components requirements for construction of the unit - Collecting all components and hardware device for constructing the system. - Assembling of the whole block in a board and finally run the system and test the performance.